-In the midst of the viral FB post and all the build plans, my site crashed because of a malware virus and with the help of my Host, Andrew from HostingEH I only lost 1 day of visits.
+In the midst of the viral FB post and all the build plans, my site crashed because of a malware virus.
+With the help of my Host, Andrew from HostingEH I only lost 1 day of visits.
 Andrew was great and helped me, the non-techie gal.

 My blogger friend Cher from Designs by Studio C quickly created the computer plans for us.
 She told me not to mention her, but I am anyways.
 Thanks, Cher for putting a rush on our plans.

 After hearing so many of you saying that you have been searching for a puzzle table for adults to work on your jigsaw puzzles and this was the perfect table and there is nothing like this out on the market, I began to google and search puzzle table options, and you are right.
-There are many puzzle tables out there but nothing with these exact features.
+There are many puzzle tables, and DIY puzzle board, out there but nothing with our exact features.
 I had never done a search for a puzzle table so I had no idea what was on the market.
 So in hindsight, this was a blessing, not even knowing what was on the market for people to purchase.
 My design idea was completely from my thoughts on what would make a great puzzle table and remember PRETTY was at the top of my list.